nodebysam/TestLab.js/README.md

 # TestLab.js
 **"Test Smarter, Not Harder!"**

 TestLab.js is a simple, lightweight JavaScript testing framework designed to make unit testing a breeze.
-It includes useful assertions, easy test setup, hooks, and support for custom reporters.
+It includes useful assertions, easy test setup, and hooks.
 Whether you're testing a small function or running a full suite of tests, TestLab.js helps you test your code effectively and efficiently.

 ---